Goldendoodles! Chances are you've probably seen one around.

 Everything!
 The grooming is about the only downfall of getting a Goldendoodle.

-Let me just make a list for you.
-There’s so many good qualities it might be easier for me to list them out.
+There's so many excellent qualities it might be easier for me to list them out.

 Attributes of Goldendoodles